Poverty and unemployment

 - Effective, robust and creative use of funding (like pupil premium or pupil equity funding) for all eligible children.

-It’s important to note that, despite your best efforts to build children’s resilience, some children’s mental health may deteriorate.
-You should always be alert to this and be aware that children can communicate difficulties in different ways – through changes in behaviour (becoming more withdrawn or more challenging) and in their play, changes in their relationships with staff and pupils, changes in their academic performance or attendance etc. Tracking children’s wellbeing on a regular basis can help pick up changes early on.
+It’s important to note that, despite your best efforts to build children and young people’s resilience, some students’ mental health may deteriorate.
+You should always be alert to this, and be aware that children and young people can communicate difficulties in different ways.